MakeSchool-Tutorials/Git-to-Know-Branching/P00-Branching/content.md

 Once complete, it's a good idea to ask a friend or colleague to review your code.

-Once your code is bug-free and release-ready, merge it to the `master` branch.
+Once your code is bug-free and release-ready, merge it to the `main` branch.

 > [info]
 > Repeat this process each time you finish a part of the feature or need to take a break.
 Branches are considered works in progress – so commit and push to your branche(s) as much as possible; **even if it's not done**!
 If something goes terribly wrong, `origin/develop` serves as a history, backup, and record of your valuable work!

 # Next Step

 Ready for primetime?
-Proceed to the next page to learn how to merge your code into the `origin/master` branch on GitHub.
+Proceed to the next page to learn how to merge your code into the `origin/main` branch on GitHub.